NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unseen Passage.md

 * * *

 You have mastered a magical technique for moving through dangerous woodlands unseen.
-You can cast [[Vanishing Tracks|Vanishing Tracks]] as an innate primal spell heightened to a spell rank equal to half your level rounded up.
+You can cast [[Spells/Vanishing Tracks|Vanishing Tracks]] as an innate primal spell heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*